Celia Kyle · Dragons of Preor · Erin Tate · Review

 Grace is a nurse, overworked, and underpaid.
 She’s stubborn, cares about her mom, and is doing everything to keep her and her mother together.
 Kozav is a Preor Warrior.

 Grace was easy to like and relate too.
 She’s kind and devoted to her sick mother.
-Kozav is slighty clueless when it comes to human females, but he tries.
+Kozav is slightly clueless when it comes to human females, but he tries.
 These two where a great couple.
 I like that they took time to know each other and didn’t give into the insta-lust/love.
 Their romance is budding and growing without being forced.
-Their’s also a little action to keep things entertaining.
+Theirs also a little action to keep things entertaining.

 I’m enjoying the Dragons of Preor series.
 They may be short and quick, but they pack a lot into them.